 He returned to finish his undergraduate degree in economics at The Ohio State University.
 He then went onto law school, where he graduated at the top of his class from Capital University Law School, magna cum laude.
-He focused on classes that would help him fight banks on behalf of people.
+He focused on classes that would help him understand the legal world in a hands-on way.
 He excelled in classes like Consumer Law, Real Estate Finance, Complex Litigation, Conflicts of Laws, and Contracts.
-That coursework shaped him into the litigator he is today.
+That coursework shaped him into the lawyer he is today.

 Troy started volunteering at the Legal Aid Society of Columbus in law school.
-He graduated with more pro-bono hours than anyone in his class.
-After he graduated, he began attending the pro-bono legal clinics put on by the Legal Aid Society of Columbus, and still volunteers.
-Troy is so committed to helping others that he hired and paid for a dedicated lawyer just to handle pro bono matters.
+He graduated with pro-bono honors and still volunteers with the Legal Aid Society of Columbus from time to time.
+Troy has been committed to pro bono work and even hired a dedicated lawyer just to handle pro bono matters.
 Troy funded that position for about two years (2014-2016).

-Due to Troy’s years of work in that industry, he has a unique and comprehensive understanding of mortgage financing and foreclosure defense.
-He published a 440-page book about litigating foreclosure cases in 2008, titled, 23 Legal Defenses to Foreclosure: How to Beat the Bank, and then published an integrated copy of Regulation Z in 2009, titled Regulation Z of the Truth in Lending Act: 12 C.F.R.
+Due to Troy’s years of work in the mortgage industry, he has a unique and comprehensive understanding of consumer and mortgage financing and foreclosure defense.
+He published a 440-page book about litigating foreclosure cases in 2008, titled, 23 Legal Defenses to Foreclosure which was completely updated in 2021 with Andy Gerling called 27 Legal Defenses to Foreclosure, and then published an integrated copy of Regulation Z in 2009, titled Regulation Z of the Truth in Lending Act: 12 C.F.R.
 Part 226.
 In 2014, he published The Art of War for Lawyers.
 He regularly speaks on the topic of foreclosure and consumer law and has taught numerous CLE courses for other lawyers.

 Troy was born in 1979 and grew up in a military family.
 His father flew B-52 and O-2A airplanes and retired from the Air Force after 30 years of service, completing his career as a Colonel at Wright Patterson Air Force Base in Dayton, Ohio.
 Troy graduated from Centerville High School (near Dayton, Ohio) in 1997.

 Troy resides in Hilliard with his wife Julie, and has three daughters, Alondra, Claire, and Maria.